 Those legs are still not protruding from underneath the house.

-Uh and there's still a couple formulas whereby she can win.
+And there's still a couple formulas whereby she can win.

-Here's what it's gonna take.
+Here's what it's going to take.

-For her to overcome Obama for the pledged delegate lead, she's going to have to win 55% of the remaining delegates.
+For her to overcome Obama, for the pledged delegate lead, she's going to have to win 55% of the remaining delegates.

 Assuming next week goes Obama's way in Wisconsin and Hawaii, that percentage will then rise to 57% of the delegates that she'll have to win.